Addressing Unboundedness in Quadratically-Constrained Mixed-Integer Problems: Approach and Methodology

 \subsubsection{Problem Instances}

 To generate concrete problem instances (i.e., instantiate $k$ and $\ell$ in Eq.\ \ref{eq:ourQP}), and given the preliminary runs, we decided to explore three dimensions, $D=\{32,64,128\}$, with constraints level, $E=\{10,30,50,80\}$, across six conditioning, $c=\{10,100,\ldots,10^6\}$.
-Considering the double-Hessian combinations, this setup yields altogether 96 problem instances per dimension.
+Considering the double-Hessian combinations, this setup yields altogether 216 problem instances per dimension. \textbf{Importantly, we will focus in Section \ref{sec:results} on experimenting in depth the 64-dimensional use-case (i.e., $n=32,~D=64$). } Preliminary runs reflected equivalent algorithmic behavior on the various dimensions, and yet, this particular dimension is selected for being an interesting tradeoff between high dimensionality to known scalability issues of ESs (see, e.g., \cite{Shir-ML-JHEUR2021}).